pkitachi/LearningIsFun/README.md

 <p>users -> Django App to manage User Authentication</p>
 <p>videocall -> Django App for video calls but not used (kindly ignore this app as the video call is hosted seperately and its code would be found in another folder></p>
 <p>VidyoConnector -> Netlify Hosted video conference app (URL : https://peaceful-swirles-0b40fb.netlify.app/)</p>
+<p>Before running the app please execute this code -> pip3 install -r requirements.txt </p>
+<p><Media -> This folder is used to store all the user images i.e their profile pictures/p>